THE LORD SELKIRK ASSOCIATION

 The third party of 84 settlers, mainly from Kildonan, sailed on July 17, 1815, on the Hadlow and arrived at Red River on 3 November 1815 under the command of Robert Semple, the new governor of the colony.

-En route to the colony, Selkirk had used his troops and his authority as a magistrate to seize Fort William and arrest Nor’Wester William McGillivray and his two companions, and to hold the Fort’s assets for eventual arbitration, as payment for his colony’s losses.
-On his return to the Canadas he was drawn into a lengthy lawsuit brought against him by the North West Company.
-Exhausted, and losing the battle for his colony, he returned to England in November 1818 determined to continue his fight for ‘truth and injustice.’
-But ill-health took him to the continent in September 1819, and on April 8, 1820, he died in Pau, France, of consumption.
+En route to the colony, Selkirk had used his troops and his authority as a magistrate to seize the North West Company’s Fort William on Lake Superior and to hold the Fort’s assets for eventual arbitration, as payment for his colony’s losses.
+On his return to the Canadas, he was drawn into a lengthy lawsuit brought against him by the Nor’Westers.
+Exhausted, and losing the battle for his colony, he returned to England in November 1818.
+Ill-health took him to the continent in September 1819, and in April 1820 he died of consumption in Pau, France.

 Gray, J.M.
 Lord Selkirk of Red River.
 Toronto: Macmillan, 1963.

 Prebble, John.
 The Highland Clearances.
 London: Martin, Secker and Warberg, 1963.

 Selkirk, Thomas Douglas.
 The Collected writings of Lord Selkirk, 1810-1820.
 Edited and introduced by J.M.
 Bumsted.
 Winnipeg: Manitoba Record Society, 1988.

 Bumsted, J.M.
 Lord Selkirk, A Life.
 Winnipeg: The University of Manitoba Press, 2008